TheHumbleJester/alliage-core/packages/dependency-injection/README.md

 - When it's a string, it must be the path to the wanted parameter.
 Ex: `'myParameter.arrayOfValues[0].property'`.
 - When it's a function, this one will receive an object containing all the parameters and must return the wanted portion of this object.

+### Default dependencies

+The service container instanciated in the Alliage app will contain 2 depdendencies by default:

+- `service('service_container')`: The service container itself.
+- `parameter('environment')`: The execution environment as defined in the `--env` argument of the `alliage-scripts`.